 Continue reading Dallas man pleads guilty to fraud in I-35E property case

 A 34-year-old Dallas man pleaded guilty to fraud Wednesday in connection with case involving the expansion of Interstate 35E in Hickory Creek.
-Wade Wylie Blackburn pleaded guilty to conspiracy to commit mail fraud before U.S. Magistrate Judge Christine A. Nowak in Sherman.
+Wade Wylie Blackburn pleaded guilty to conspiracy to commit mail fraud today before U.S. Magistrate Judge Christine A. Nowak.

 Start the conversation, or Read more at Denton Record-Chronicle.